What you should know

 How can I report fraud?

 Reporting is simple!
-You may report through the Managed Care Organization (MCO), the Department of Mental Health and Hygiene (DHMH), or the Department of Social Services (DSS).
+You may report through the Managed Care Organization (MCO), Maryland Department of Health (MDH), or the Department of Social Services (DSS).

 You can contact Priority Partners Compliance Department by either of the following: